 Johnson is an Adjunct Professor at the Gabelli School of Business, Fordham University, where he teaches Value Investing, and a Fellow to the Gabelli Center for Global Security Analysis at Fordham University.
 Johnson received the Gabelli School of Business’ graduate-level Dean’s Award for Faculty Excellence in April 2017.

 Johnson is co-author with Paul Sonkin of Pitch the Perfect Investment, The Essential Guide to Winning on Wall Street, scheduled to be published in July 2017.
 He is a contributing annotator to The Most Important Thing, Illuminated, by Howard Marks, co-author of the history of value investing in Columbia Business School: A Century of Ideas, a book celebrating the school’s 100-year anniversary, and co-author of The Gorilla Game, Picking Winners in High Technology, which reached Business Week’s best seller list and was the number one best-selling investment book on Amazon.com for several weeks in 1998.

 Johnson has an MBA in Finance from the Executive Program at the Wharton School of the University of Pennsylvania and a B.A. in Economics from the University of California, Berkeley.

-Outside of work, Peter has published four books on M&A with McGraw-Hill, and serves as an adjunct professor of finance at Fordham University and as an alumni interviewer for the University of Pennsylvania.
-He previously served on the board of CFA Society New York, the largest CFA society globally with more than 10,000 members.
+Outside of work, Peter has published four books on M&A with McGraw-Hill and serves as an adjunct professor of finance at Fordham University.
+He previously served on the board of CFA Society New York, the largest CFA society globally with more than 11,000 members.
 Peter was graduated from the University of Pennsylvania and Fordham University School of Law (cum laude, Order of the Coif), where he was elected Editor-in-Chief of his law journal.